TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Introduction

 \section{Introduction}

-The past two decades have been marked by an explosion in the availability of scientific data and significant improvements in statistical analysis.
-Particularly in the physical sciences, an unparalleled surge in the exploration of data has been witnessed, aiming at the data-driven identification of dependencies among physical variables.
-These observations have been even interpreted as the dawn of a new paradigm in science, the ``big-data driven'' science \cite{HeyTansleyEtAl:2009}.
+The past two decades have been marked by an explosion in the availability of scientific data and significant improvements in statistical data analysis.
+In particular, the physical sciences have seen an unprecedented surge in data exploration aimed at the data-driven discovery of statistical dependencies of physical variables relevant to a property of interest.
+These observations culminated in the emergence of a new paradigm in science, the so-called ``big-data driven'' science \citep{HeyTansleyEtAl:2009}.